-- When civil authorities declare a State of Emergency that affects the College, locally, citywide, regionally, statewide or nationally. - When the President or her designee declares a College Emergency. - When an occurrence, potential or actual, seriously disrupts the overall operation of the College or threatens the health or safety of members of the College community.
-Note: Unless otherwise directed by the President of the College, operational management of minor emergencies, i.e., incidents, potential or actual, which do not seriously affect the overall functioning of the College, depending upon the nature of the incident, rests with either the Office of Campus Security, or the Office of Facilities Management, in consultation with related department heads and in accordance with established protocols.
+- When civil authorities declare a State of Emergency that affects the College, locally, citywide, regionally, statewide or nationally. - When the President or their designee declares a College Emergency. - When an occurrence, potential or actual, seriously disrupts the overall operation of the College or threatens the health or safety of members of the College community.

+Note: Unless otherwise directed by the President of the College, operational management of minor emergencies, i.e., incidents, potential or actual, which do not seriously affect the overall functioning of the College, depending upon the nature of the incident, rests with either the Office of Public Safety, or the Office of Facilities and Real Property Management, in consultation with related department heads and in accordance with established protocols.

-B. Definition of Major Emergency
+A. Definition of Major Emergency